dfinity/response-verification/examples/http-certification/assets/README.md

 ## Canister endpoints

 There is only one canister endpoint in this example to serve assets, `http_request` query endpoint.
-The `serve_assets` function will be covered in a later section.
+The `serve_asset` function will be covered in a later section.

 ```rust
 #[query]